breakndream/hit_that/README.md

     pattern.push(number)
   }
 - Finally, I tried to implement adding a sound effect when users push a start button.
 I wrote following codes in HTML while referencing the link that codepath gave us <audio src="Assets/myAudio.mp3" id="myAudio"></audio> <button id="startBtn" onclick="playMyAudio();startGame()">Start</button>  and this function (function playMyAudio(){ document.getElementById("myAudio").play();}) in Javascript.
 But eventually I wasn’t able to implement it so I wonder what the problem is.
+- => After writing this, I gave myself one more day to implement this feature, and FINALLY I could do it.
+For <audio src=> I used url of the audio file instead of "Assets/myAudio.mp3", and it worked.

 **3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)**